 Mathematics

-The Univ Mathematics & Computer Science Society organises regular social events, and there is a strong tradition of experienced students offering mentoring and advice to new students.
+The Univ Mathematics & Computer Science Society organises regular social events, and there is a strong tradition of students offering mentoring and advice to new students.
 The College awards generous annual prizes (named the Nathan Prizes, after a former Univ mathematics student), for outstanding performances in university examination papers in mathematics.

 Resources